Shih Tzu Temperament & Personality Guide

 The Shih Tzu is known for being a low-energy toy breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu benefits from care tailored to its physical and behavioral profile.
 While breed tendencies offer a useful starting point, the Shih Tzu in front of you is shaped by genetics, early experiences, and your care.

 Known Health Risks: Genetic screening data shows Shih Tzus have elevated rates of brachycephalic syndrome, dental disease, eye problems.
-Prevalence varies, and many individuals live full lives without developing these issues.
-However, breed-aware veterinary care — including targeted screening at appropriate ages — is the most effective prevention strategy.
+Most individuals in at-risk breeds never develop the associated conditions.
+For the minority that do, breed-aware veterinary care is what shortens the gap between first symptoms and treatment.

 Bonding with Family Members